 What Mileage Deduction Rules Should You Follow?

-In this section, we’ll discuss mileage deduction guidelines and restrictions to help you stay compliant with the IRS requirements and get the most money on your tax return.
+In this section, we’ll discuss mileage deduction guidelines and restrictions to help you comply with IRS requirements and get the most money on your tax return.

 The standard rate vs. the actual cost method

-The standard rate method is optional, and it’s not the only way to calculate your mileage deduction.
+The standard rate method is optional and is not the only way to calculate your mileage deduction.

 You can use the actual cost method instead.
-It includes different car operating costs such as gasoline expenses, repairs, deprecation, oil, maintenance, insurance, and many more.
+It includes different car operating costs such as gasoline expenses, repairs, deprecation, oil, maintenance, tolls, insurance, etc.

-Both methods have their pros and cons, and you should consider different factors before deciding which one is best for you.
+Both methods have pros and cons, and you should consider different factors before deciding which is best for you.

 Pros and cons of the standard mileage rate

 The IRS expects you to provide legitimate proof that you reimbursed your employees for business miles only.
-That’s why compliant logs contain the time, date, purpose, as well as starting and ending point of each trip.
+That’s why compliant logs contain the time, date, purpose, and starting and ending point of each trip.
 And for that, you can use a home health mileage tracker like Timeero.

 The biggest con of implementing the standard mileage rate is that it usually yields a smaller deduction than the actual expense method.

-Finally, there are some limitations to consider when it comes to the standard mileage rates and you can’t use this option:
+Finally, there are some limitations to consider when it comes to the standard mileage reimbursement rates, and you can’t use this option: